Skip to main content

 Continue Growing

 Between sessions, apply what you have learned.
-Switch between telehealth and in-person visits anytime — whatever works for you.
+If your therapist offers both formats, you can switch between telehealth and in-person visits week to week.

 What You Need for a Telehealth Session